- The Windows Print App is the most flexible way to print from Windows.

 From any software that can print, choose File>Print, select a wēpa printer from the drop down menu, and Print.
 If you are not already signed in, a login prompt will appear.

-- A notification window will appear in the lower right near the wēpa icon
+- The print app window will launch stating that the print job is ‘Processing’ in the lower right near the wēpa icon:

-- Click the wēpa icon to see documents and codes.
+- Select the wēpa icon to view all upload files.
 Remember to just log in at the print station to see all of your documents – you do not have to use the codes if you have an account.

-- Click the cog in the lower right corner for settings.
-Click ‘Submit Crash Report’ to email necessary logs to wēpa support if necessary.
-If it is grayed out, the select here to manually retrieving these logs.
+- Select the cog icon in the top right corner for settings.
+Click ‘Submit Crash Report’ to email necessary logs to wēpa support (firstname.lastname@example.org).
+If it is grayed out, then select here to manually retrieve these logs.

 Lab Only: If prompt to logout after every print is enabled, a window will appear requesting the user to ‘Stay signed in’ or ‘Logout’ after each upload.
 Select ‘Logout’ if finished printing to ensure the next user will not print to your wepa account, or select ‘Stay signed in’ if continuing to print.

-Lab Only: If the session timeout is enabled, a window will appear requesting the user to ‘Stay signed in’ or ‘Logout’ after the configured amount of time has passed without a print.
+Lab Only: If the session timeout is enabled, a window will appear requesting the user to ‘Stay signed in’ or ‘Logout’ after 10 seconds has passed without a print.
 Select ‘Logout’ if finished printing to ensure the next user will not print to your wepa account, or select ‘Stay signed in’ if continuing to print.

-If the Guest Printing option was enabled during setup, an option will be available on the Username / Password login screen.
+If the Guest Printing option was enabled during setup, an option will be available on the Username / Password login screen as ‘No Account, Print now and get a Wepa Code’.

 - The Guest Printing window will process and upload the document providing a wēpa codes to use at any print station.